bytespiller/sidplaywx/README.md

 ### Linux

 #### Prerequisites
-- GCC version with C++17 support is required (minimum I've tried is gcc-12).
+- GCC version with C++20 support is required.
 - Don't forget the `sudo apt-get update` and `sudo apt-get install build-essential` as well as `sudo apt-get install cmake`

 ##### (libsidplayfp)